CrypticSignal/video-quality-metrics/README.md

 Encoder options: None
 libvmaf n_subsample: 1
 ```
-_Command used: `python main.py -i test_videos/ForBiggerFun.mp4 -e libx264 -p preset -v veryslow slower slow medium fast faster veryfast superfast ultrafast`_
+_Command used: `python main.py -i ForBiggerFun.mp4 -e libx264 -p preset -v veryslow slower slow medium fast faster veryfast superfast ultrafast`_

 # Overview Mode
 Overview Mode can be used with **Transcoding Mode** by specifying the `--interval` and `--clip-length` arguments.
 The benefit of this mode is especially apparent with long videos, such as movies.
-What this mode does is create a lossless "overview video" by grabbing a `<clip length>` seconds long segment every `<interval>` seconds from the original video.
+What this mode does is create a lossless "overview video" by grabbing a `<clip length>` seconds long segment every `<interval>` seconds (from the original video.
 The transcodes and computation of the quality metrics are done using this overview video instead of the original video.
 As the overview video can be much shorter than the original, the process of trancoding and computing the quality metrics is much quicker, while still being a fairly accurate representation of the original video as the program goes through the whole video and grabs, say, a two-second-long segment every 60 seconds.

-Example: `python main.py -i test_videos/Seeking_30_480_1050.mp4 -crf 17 18 19 --interval 60 --clip-length 2`
+Example: `python main.py -i ForBiggerFun.mp4 -p crf -v 17 18 19 --interval 5 --clip-length 2`

-In the example above, we're grabbing a two-second-long clip (`--clip-length 2`) every minute (`--interval 60`) in the video.
-These 2-second long clips are concatenated to make the overview video.
-A 1-hour long video is turned into an overview video that is 1 minute and 58 seconds long.
+In the example above, we're grabbing a two-second-long* clip (`--clip-length 2`) every minute* (`--interval 60`) in the video.
+These 2-second* long clips are concatenated to make the overview video.
+A 1-hour long video is turned into an overview video that is 118* seconds long.
 The benefit of overview mode should now be clear - transcoding and computing the quality metrics of a <2 minutes long video is **much** quicker than doing so with an hour long video.

+_Sections marked with an asterisk will not be exact as FFmpeg will use the closest I-frames._

 _An alternative method of reducing the execution time of this program is by only using the first x seconds of the original video (you can do this with the `-t` argument), but **Overview Mode** provides a better representation of the whole video._